A practical guide to Zendesk sentiment analysis

 That's the whole idea behind Zendesk sentiment analysis.
 It's a way to automatically figure out how customers are feeling, which helps your team jump on urgent issues, keep an eye on satisfaction, and generally make the customer experience a whole lot better.

 In this guide, we'll walk through how sentiment analysis works in Zendesk.
-We’ll look at what its built-in tools can do, get real about their limitations, and show you how a more advanced AI integration can solve those headaches for good.
+We’ll look at what its built-in tools can do, understand how to optimize them, and show you how a more advanced AI integration can work as a perfect complement to your setup.

 What is Zendesk sentiment analysis?